agambino720/tumor_identification_model/README.md

 Recall was prioritized as the most important metric because, in the context of brain tumor detection, it is crucial to minimize the number of false negatives.
 Missing a tumor diagnosis could delay treatment and negatively impact patient outcomes.
 Precision was the second most important metric, as it ensures that when the model predicts a tumor, it is likely correct, reducing unnecessary follow-up procedures.

 The final binary CNN model was chosen based on its strong performance in recall and precision, particularly in detecting tumor cases.
 Its high recall rate makes it a valuable tool for ensuring that most tumors are detected early, which is critical for effective treatment.
 The model’s utility lies in its ability to assist radiologists by providing a reliable second opinion, especially in ambiguous cases, thereby enhancing the overall diagnostic process.
 While the model is not perfect, its integration into clinical workflows could significantly improve the speed and accuracy of brain tumor diagnosis.

+## Recommendations Use of Final Model
+The final model is best suited as a decision-support tool in clinical settings, where its high recall for detecting tumor cases can assist medical professionals in identifying potential tumors from MRI scans.
+It should be deployed as an initial screening tool to flag scans that require closer examination, helping to reduce the workload on radiologists and ensuring that fewer potential tumors are missed.
+Additionally, the model can provide a valuable second opinion in ambiguous cases, enhancing diagnostic accuracy and patient outcomes.
+Integration into existing diagnostic workflows can prioritize high-risk cases for faster intervention, while also serving as an educational resource for training radiologists.
+In regions with limited access to specialized medical professionals, the model can be particularly valuable in local clinics, where it can monitor at-risk patients and refer suspicious cases to larger medical centers.
+However, it is crucial that the model be used as an aid, complementing the expertise of medical professionals rather than replacing it, to ensure the highest standards of patient care.

 ## Repository Structure